rohansanjay/lookdeep-img-classifier/README.md

 This downloads all 3 traches of images and their corresponding labels.

 3 folders with the images are created: home/, tranch2/ and tranch3/.
-A csv file with all lablels and file paths is created: tranch_master.csv.
+A csv file with all lablels and the corresponding image file paths is created: tranch_master.csv.

 ### Model Overview

 The model uses the MobileNetV2 base model from Keras applications.
 It was trained across all three tranches using the Imagenet weights.
 After the base model, a pooling layer and three dense layers were added, with 100 layers frozen for the purposes of fine tuning.
 The model reached an accuracy of 87% across all three tranches.

-USCoders Final Deliverable
-- How to run code on cluster & set up environment
-   - Rohan
-- Downloading the image data
-   - Rohan
 - Model overview & assessment
    - Derek: Why set up this way, freezing layers, etc
 - Object detection